Making the UK greener, one house at a time

 The UK's leadership in wind power is evident in its offshore wind capacity.
 As of October 2023, the UK had offshore wind farms comprising 2,695 turbines with a combined capacity of 14,703 megawatts.
 This accounts for roughly 20 per cent of global offshore wind capacity.

-Wind power has been crucial in reducing the UK’s greenhouse gas emissions, contributing to a 40% reduction in CO2 emissions from the power sector since 1990.
+Wind power has been crucial in reducing the UK's greenhouse gas emissions.
+As a result, the country has achieved a 40% reduction in CO2 emissions from the power sector since 1990.

-The UK’s commitment to wind power is further demonstrated by its ambitious targets for the future.
+Its ambitious future targets further demonstrate the UK's commitment to wind power.
 The government aims to quadruple offshore wind capacity by 2030 to power every UK home with offshore wind.
 The Climate Change Committee has recommended that onshore wind power aims for a capacity of 29 GW.

 However, there are also environmental challenges, such as potential impacts on bird populations and visual landscapes.
 The industry actively works on mitigation strategies, including careful site selection and innovative turbine designs.